portdeveloper/colorful-addresses/README.md

 Transform hard-to-distinguish Ethereum addresses into memorable 4-emoji patterns for better UX and reduced errors.

+> ⚠️ **Beta Software**: This library is in beta and may behave unexpectedly.
+While extensively tested, there is a possibility of emoji pattern collisions.
+Use with appropriate caution in production environments.

 ## ✨ Features

 - **🔥 Production Ready**: <0.01% collision rates, tested with millions of addresses